Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2020 Winner

-Dr. Ana S. Gonzalez-Reiche works in the Department of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Her research focuses on applying genomics tools and next-generation sequencing to understand the evolution of zoonotic viruses, as well as virus:host interactions.
-Dr. Gonzalez-Reiche uses molecular epidemiology for the ancestral reconstruction of virus transmission events, which she applied most recently to investigate the genetic diversity of Severe Respiratory Syndrome Corona Virus 2 (SARS-CoV-2) in New York City through the Mount Sinai’s Pathogen Surveillance Program, which resulted in the first description of the origins and introductions of the virus in NYC in early March 2020.
+When she received the award, Dr. Ana S. Gonzalez-Reiche worked in the Department of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research focused on applying genomics tools and next-generation sequencing to understand the evolution of zoonotic viruses, as well as virus/host interactions.
+Dr. Gonzalez-Reiche used molecular epidemiology for the ancestral reconstruction of virus transmission events, which she applied to investigate the genetic diversity of Severe Respiratory Syndrome Corona Virus 2 (SARS-CoV-2) in New York City through the Mount Sinai’s Pathogen Surveillance Program, which resulted in the first description of the origins and introductions of the virus in NYC in early March 2020.
 Currently, in collaboration with other investigators at ISMMS, Dr. Gonzalez-Reiche is applying transcriptomics and single-cell genomics to study virus:host interactions in the context of non-canonical antiviral cellular response, unusual tissue reservoirs, and in response to vaccination.
-Dr. Ana S. Gonzalez-Reiche is a Postdoctoral Fellow in the laboratory of Dr. Harm van Bakel, Assistant Professor at the Department of Genetics and Genomic Sciences ISMMS.

 Jessica Sook Yuin Ho